wi-ed/wi/README.md

   - Out of process plugins for today's 2Mb RAM systems.
   - Gorgeous EGA colours!
   - Single language to rule both the program itself and its macros.
   - Fully asynchronous processing.
+No hang due to I/O ever.
+  - Extremely extensible.
+Everything can be overriden.
+  - Can be translated.
   - Uses go's native distribution mechanism for both the editor and plugins.
-  - The only editor that has to be installed from sources!
+  - The only editor (worth installing) that has to be installed from sources!

 Setup